 How to Apply

-Please read this section carefully as we will not accept any incomplete, incorrect, or late applications.
-For the January 2014 trips, the application deadline will be Monday, October 28, 2013.
+For the January 2016 trips, the application deadline will be Friday, October 29, 2016.
 Please contact us if you have questions about this page or the program in general.

 To apply now, go here.